Selom-K/Plot.ly-Homework-Belly-Button-Biodiversity/README.md

-# Plot.ly-Homework-Belly-Button-Biodiversity
+# Plot.ly Homework-Belly Button Biodiversity
-This repo is for Homework 15 - Interactive Visualizations and Dashboards
+This repo is for Homework 15 - Interactive Visualizations and Dashboards.